Majsan-T/MajaTingWorks/README.md

 ## 🗒️ To-do

-1. Unsubscribe as user / subscriber
+1. Unsubscribe as user / subscriber - Done
 2. Date- / time-handling needs some adjustments for posted_at and updated_at
 3. Localize